 You Can Park Your Car and Ride the Bus to Campus

-The college has identified seven locations in the community where you can park and ride for free with your student ID or your staff ID with a Star Pass.
+The college has identified five locations in the community where you can park and ride for free with your student ID or your staff ID with a Star Pass.
 Save on gas.

 Open and print off the Intercity Transit bus schedule for the Park and Ride most convenient for you: